 There has been a similar change in watching TV – the days when your evening’s viewing revolved around Radio Times listings and programme recording are long gone.

 The arrival of video streaming services has seen to that, spearheading a ‘next generation’ of TV and film viewing that looks set to stay.
+With Apple TV+ and Disney+ launching later this year, the streaming space is only going to get more crowded, too.

 For the past few years, having thousands of hours of content available to stream 24/7 to our telly at home or on the smartphone in our pocket has changed our viewing habits, making marathon film trilogies and binge-watching TV boxsets the new going out.